imb/fctx/doc/usr/source/api_fct.rst

 Conditional Test Suites
 -----------------------

+*New in FCTX 1.2*.
 The following macros provide you with the ability to run a test suite based on some condition.
 If the condition is TRUE (non-zero) then the test suite and its tests will be executed.

 .. cfunction:: FCT_FIXTURE_SUITE_BGN_IF(condition, name)